 Staff and volunteers must follow this policy and procedure where relevant, regardless of the protected characteristics of the people involved.
-Any such characteristics should be considered as part of the safeguarding process, and used to inform the approach taken when working with that person, both in safeguarding and in other aspects of support e.g. safety and inclusion planning, access to local specialist services.
+Any such characteristics should be considered as part of the safeguarding process, and used to inform the approach taken when working with that person, both in safeguarding and in other aspects of support e.g. safety and inclusion planning, access to local specialist services (including independent advocates when appropriate).